iloperidone (Oral route)

 iloperidone can cause changes in heart rhythms, such as a condition called QT prolongation.
 It may change the way your heart beats and cause fainting or serious side effects in some patients.
 Call your doctor right away if you have any symptoms of heart rhythm problems, such as dizziness, feeling faint, or a fast, pounding, or irregular heartbeat.

-Stop taking iloperidone and check with your doctor right away if you have any of the following symptoms while using iloperidone: convulsions (seizures), difficulty with breathing, a fast heartbeat, a high fever, high or low blood pressure, increased sweating, loss of bladder control, severe muscle stiffness, unusually pale skin, or tiredness.
+Check with your doctor right away if you have any of the following symptoms while using iloperidone: convulsions (seizures), difficulty with breathing, a fast heartbeat, a high fever, high or low blood pressure, increased sweating, loss of bladder control, severe muscle stiffness, unusually pale skin, or tiredness.
 These could be symptoms of a serious condition called neuroleptic malignant syndrome (NMS).

 iloperidone may cause tardive dyskinesia (a movement disorder).
 Check with your doctor right away if you have any of the following symptoms while taking iloperidone: lip smacking or puckering, puffing of the cheeks, rapid or worm-like movements of the tongue, uncontrolled chewing movements, or uncontrolled movements of the arms and legs.